tomgross/pcloud/README.rst

    This text does not appear on pypi or github.
 It is a comment.

 ==============================================================================
-pycloud - A Python API client for pCloud
+pcloud - A Python API client for pCloud
 ==============================================================================

 .. image:: https://travis-ci.org/tomgross/pycloud.svg?branch=master